department-of-veterans-affairs/sniffybara/README.md

 Then install the gems:

 > $ bundle install

+Because Poltergeist uses the headless browser, PhantomJS, you'll need to install that as well

+> $ brew install phantomjs

 Then, for any files you'd like to be checked for accessibility add the following lines to the top of that file.